 How Enom processes data

-Consent and contract | Any data that Enom or the registry/service provider requires to provide a TLD or other product will be processed on a contract basis.
-It will be included in our contractual agreement with the registrant.
+| Consent and contract | Any data that Enom or the registry/service provider requires to provide a TLD or other product is processed on a contract basis and included in our contractual agreement with the registrant.
 We do not need to send a consent request to process this data.
-Any additional pieces of data requested by the registry but not included in the contract can only be processed with consent from the registrant. |
+Any additional data requested by the registry but not included in the contract can only be processed with consent from the registrant. |

-Data controller and processor | The Data Controller determines what data will be processed/selects the means of processing data, while the processor handles the data based on the requirements set by Controllers.
-Enom doesn't have a direct relationship with the domain owner.
-We have a contractual one, as required by ICANN and other TLD policies.
-To enter into our contract to sell a customer a domain name, we need certain pieces of personal data, such as the registrant’s first and last name, organization name (if provided), email address, and country.
-So, the legal basis for us to process those pieces of data is the performance of a contract, and we are a Controller for those data elements. |
+| Data controller and processor | The data controller determines what data is processed and selects the means of processing, while the processor handles the data based on the requirements set by controllers.
+Enom does not have a direct relationship with the domain owner; we have a contractual one, as required by ICANN and other TLD policies.
+To enter our contract to sell a customer a domain name, we need certain personal data, such as the registrant’s first and last name, organization name (if provided), email address, and country.
+The legal basis for processing those data elements is the performance of a contract, and we are a controller for them. |

-Data processed from our service contract is kept for the lifetime of the service, plus up to 10 years after the service’s termination.
-Enom will hold any data we process under the legal basis of consent for the same period as the contract-based data unless consent is withdrawn.
-In this case, the erasure process begins and can take 60 days to complete. |
+| Data timeline | Data processed from our service contract is kept for the lifetime of the service, plus up to 10 years after the service’s termination.
+Enom holds any data processed under the legal basis of consent for the same period as contract-based data, unless consent is withdrawn.
+In that case, the erasure process begins and can take 60 days to complete. |

-ICANN policy | ICANN policy has been updated in response to the GDPR and other worldwide data privacy legislation.
-When ICANN requirements for registrars conflict with our legal obligations, we will follow the law first and comply with ICANN as best we can. |
+| ICANN policy | ICANN policy has been updated in response to the GDPR and other worldwide data privacy legislation.
+When ICANN requirements for registrars conflict with our legal obligations, we follow the law first and comply with ICANN as best we can. |

-GDPR and whois information
+GDPR and WHOIS information

-Gated Whois information
+Gated WHOIS information

-WHOIS contact ability service
+WHOIS contactability service

 Consent management process

-When a registrant visits their data sharing preferences, they will find an up-to-the-minute list of all the active products they have registered.
-The Enom data sharing preferences information page includes an exhaustive list of the TLDs and services offered through Enom and the data elements required under the contract or used only with consent.
+When a registrant visits their data sharing preferences, they find an up-to-the-minute list of all the active products they have registered.
+The Enom data sharing preferences information page includes an exhaustive list of the TLDs and services offered through Enom and the data elements required under contract or used only with consent.

 Registry data sharing